100millionvoices/israel-palestine-petition/README.md

 ## GeoIP location

 We are using geoip data from http://dev.maxmind.com/geoip/geoip2/geolite2/.
 The data file location is set in `.env.development`.
+Create this file by copying `.env.development.example`.

+## Google reCAPTCHA

+The reCAPTCHA sitekey and secret are held in `.env.development`.
+You need to create them from https://www.google.com/recaptcha/intro/invisible.html.

 ## Email previews